UVC Light for Virus

 “Far UVC light has the potential to be a ‘game changer,’” said David Brenner, professor of radiation biophysics and director of the center.
 “It can be safely used in occupied public spaces, and it kills pathogens in the air before we can breathe them in.”

 The research team’s experiments have shown far UVC light effective in eradicating two types of airborne seasonal coronaviruses (the ones that cause coughs and colds).
 The researchers are now testing the light against the SARS-CoV-2 virus in collaboration with Thomas Briese and W. Ian Lipkin of the Center for Infection and Immunity in a biosafety laboratory on Columbia’s medical center campus, with encouraging results, Brenner said.

 The team previously found the method effective in inactivating the airborne H1N1 influenza virus, as well as drug-resistant bacteria.
 And multiple, long-term studies on animals and humans have confirmed that exposure to far UVC does not cause damage to the skin or eyes.
-TJE Mechanical LLC is where to buy UVC light for your house or business.
+TJE Mechanical is where to buy UVC light for your house or business.

 Personal Protective Equipment (PPE)

 UV radiation is easily absorbed by clothing, plastic or glass.
 Once absorbed, UV radiation is no longer active.
 When working with open UV radiation during maintenance, service or other situations, personal protective equipment covering all exposed areas is recommended.
 When working around UVC devices, one should:

 - Prescription glasses and normal safety glasses do not protect eyes from UV exposure, so ANSI Z87 rated eyeglasses with wrap-around lens to protect the side exposure is recommended.
 Consult with ANSI Z87 manufacturers for proper UV exposure protection equipment.